What Is an Escalation Clause?

 What’s in an escalation clause?

-The standard verbiage of an escalation clause can vary by state or by transaction, but they include the same basic components:
+The standard language in an escalation clause can vary by state, brokerage, or even individual transaction, but most share the same core pieces:

-- A cap: This is the highest price that you’re willing to pay for the property.
+• A cap (maximum purchase price).
+This is the highest price you’re willing — and able — to pay for the property.
+Your offer won’t escalate beyond this number, even if higher bids come in.

 When to use an escalation clause

-Using an escalation clause in the right situations has two key benefits:
+Using an escalation clause in the right situations has two big benefits:

-For better insights into your local market, talk with a real estate agent.
-They can help you recognize the best opportunities to use an escalation clause, including the following.
+For better insight into your local market, talk with a real estate agent.
+They can help you decide when an escalation clause is likely to help — and when it might annoy the listing agent, violate local norms, or put you at unnecessary risk.

 🏡 Find your agent: Clever can match you with local realtors who can help you find your perfect home!